ronh991/Noter/addons/Noter/README.md

 # <a name="noter">Noter</a>
 Noter is an add-on created to increase productivity in Blender by organizing the workflow.
+Ver 1.1.1 ronh991 - added Material to things you can add text too.

 ---

 With Noter you can:

-* Annotate a specific object, scene or file(.blend).
+* Annotate a specific object, material, scene or file(.blend).

-* Create notes lists for the object, scene or file(.blend).
+* Create notes lists for the object, material or scene.

 * Save the text in the Blender itself so that it will be available in any file(.blend).